Business Law Practices

 Any problems that may arise in the course of business will pass directly to the owner personally, without the ability to insulate personal assets from liability issues.
 There are also several important tax matters that may arise as the proprietor’s business develops.

-Those considering a sole proprietorship need to be advised of the legal and tax implications of conducting business in this manner.
-Consulting with an attorney and tax advisor is highly recommended prior to commencing business activities as a sole proprietor.
-Our experienced attorneys and tax consultants can help you determine if a sole proprietorship is right for you.
+Those considering a sole proprietorship need to be advised of the tax implications of conducting business in this manner.
+Consulting with a tax advisor is highly recommended prior to commencing business activities as a sole proprietor.
+Our experienced tax consultants can help you determine if a sole proprietorship is right for you.

 Overall, there are two types of partnerships: general partnerships and limited partnerships.
 In both types, the general partners usually manage the business of the partnership.
 However, various types of partnership entities have recently developed wherein limited partners are allowed to engage in business management activities.